It may be that your swimming pool liner is leaking, or the colour has faded so you’re considering changing the old liner.

 A good idea is to take some photo’s of your swimming pool as it is now, during and when the pool liner is replaced and the pool is finished.

-Call us if you need advice and we cover most areas of England and Wales.
-From Monmouthshire to Swansea up to Hereford Worcester across to Oxford down toBuckinghamshire and London back to Taunton Bristol and Gloucestershire..
+Call us if you need advice or you need a swimming pool surveyed.
+We cover most areas of England and Wales.
+From Monmouthshire to Swansea up to Hereford Worcester across to Oxford down Bath Usk toBuckinghamshire and London back to Taunton Bristol and Gloucestershire..
+Mobile website

 Cleaning the stone copings and the pool surrounds.

 Begin the pool maintenance, but before you do anything with your swimming pool, brush in sections with a water/light chlorine solution.